arayi/cart/readme.txt

-This bit of Ruby is for parsing a set of shopping carts.
-Included is a sample input file.
-If you want to add another cart to the input file, please use the following format:
+This bit of Ruby is for parsing a set of shopping carts in the format:

 BLANK LINE
-# item at (price per item)
+(quantity) (item name) at (price per item)
-(other items)
+...
 BLANK LINE

 The base sales tax rate is 10%.